BAABUL is the story of a daughter’s hero!

 – it makes us question ourselves and how we conduct ourselves in day to day life

 – it gives voice to a community, allowing them to tell their story in their way

 ‘Baabul’ also sheds light on the sacrifices and hard work of the generation who left their homes in Pakistan and settled in Halifax, which is something that is never explicitly spoken about and tends to be taken for granted:

 “I felt like this was my story and I felt proud of my culture.
 It made me feel welcomed and made me excited to go to the theatre.
 I never though theatre could be so powerful and moving.”

 At verd de gris we were so excited to be able to help Sam get this topical and relevant piece of theatre to the stage.

-This project is funded by Big Lottery Fund and is part of the Creative Communities initiative developed in partnership with Square Chapel Arts Centre.
+This project was funded by Big Lottery Fund and was part of the Creative Communities initiative developed in partnership with Square Chapel Arts Centre.